 The Subcommittee on Homeland Security appropriations bill proposes $81.9 billion in total funding, which is less than the $85.6 billion included in the House bill.
 Highlights include:

 - $9.7 million for the National Dam Safety Program, which is equal to enacted levels.
 There was no line item for this in the House bill.

 - $12 million for the High Hazard Potential Dam Rehabilitation Grant Program (the same as enacted).
 The IIJA provided $585 million over five years.
 There were no funds included in the House bill.

-- No funds for the Federal Emergency Management Agency’s Flood Hazard Mapping and Risk Analysis Program ($275 million were enacted).
+- Zero funds for the Federal Emergency Management Agency’s Flood Hazard Mapping and Risk Analysis Program ($275 million were enacted).